+Under applicable law and pursuant to an agreement between our company and Watts, we could be liable for Watts' federal income taxes relating to the spin-off under certain circumstances.
 At the time of the spin-off, Watts received a ruling from the IRS to the effect that, for United States federal income tax purposes, the spin-off would be tax-free to Watts and its shareholders.
 If the undertakings made to the IRS regarding the spin-off are not complied with or if representations made to the IRS regarding the spin-off were inaccurate, we could lose the benefit of the IRS tax ruling and the IRS could assert that the spin-off was a taxable distribution.
 In that case, under United States federal income tax law, we would be jointly and severally liable with Watts for a material amount of federal income tax.
-In our distribution agreement with Watts, we agreed that we will be wholly responsible for that tax if it results from our act or omission, and watts will be wholly responsible for that tax if it results from Watts' act or omission.
+In our distribution agreement with Watts, we agreed that we will be wholly responsible for that tax if it results from our act or omission, and Watts will be wholly responsible for that tax if it results from Watts' act or omission.
 Under federal income tax law, however, we would be required to pay that tax if Watts was unable to do so, regardless of the distribution agreement.
+Any such payments could be significant and could adversely affect our liquidity.